MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 ## Configure tenant

-As a Global admin or Engage admin, you are encouraged to setup your Viva Engage enterprise experience for all employees before they start using the application.
+As a Global admin or Engage admin, you are encouraged to set up your Viva Engage enterprise experience for all employees before they start using the application.
 This will help maintain a consistent experience.
 An Engage admin can navigate to the **Setup and configuration** tab within the Engage admin center and select **Configure tenant**.

 ![Image of the interface for configuring the tenant in Viva Engage.](/Viva/media/engage/admin/config-tenant.png)